The Most Important Question.

 Maybe you answer the question by some activity you are involved in – “I’m Bob the bikie”, or “Bob the golfer or fisherman.”
 In answering that question, you often give away the things that are at the centre of your life.
 It tells me a lot about what you think is important in life.
 For example if you said “I’m Bob the self funded retiree,” that tells me you think money is vital to your security.
 Or if you said you were “Bob the retired CEO” that tells me power or position was pretty important to you and probably still is.
-How you answer that question gives away more than you think.
+How you answer that question may give away more than you think.

-The unfortunate thing about my past is that it’s not all good.
+The unfortunate thing about my past is, that it’s not all good.
 Maybe there were some good old days but for many of us there are some bad old days mixed in.
 And even in the good old days I wasn’t always living the good life.

 So who are you right now?

-How God sees me.
+How God Sees Me.

-I’m not sure what you think of yourself.
-But I do know from my own experience that God sees me very differently to the way I see myself.
-I believe God sees in my future something better than my past has been.
-He has always seen something good in me even on my worst day.
+I’m not sure how many of those things you see in yourself but God has always seen something good in me even on my worst day.
 In fact right in the middle of my worst times, He has been beside me watching me and loving me.
 And because I am forgiven, He is no longer concerned with my past and is really only interested in where I’m going.
-I believe He has got lots of things for me to do before we meet face to face and I for one am determined to do all I can to meet His expectations.
+He has also got lots of things for me to do before we meet face to face and I for one am determined to do all I can to meet those expectations.
 That probably means sooner or later I will have to adjust my expectations to meet His requirements of me so I can play the role He designed just for me.
 And the sooner I get my view of who I am lined up with His view of who I am, the better off I will be.

-So why not go for it.
+So, why not go for it.
 If you’re retired you have the time to put into achieving things you hadn’t even dreamed of before.